SGascoigne97/onset_analysis/README.md

 # Incomplete resection of the icEEG seizure onset zone is not associated with post-surgical outcomes
 Gascoigne et al. (brief communication, submitted January 2024).
 This code performs downstream analysis, comparing proportion of onset resected, onset size, and resection size across outcome groups.
-Within this folder **analysis_code.m** calls all other scripts and will produce tables and figures which were used in this paper.
+Within this folder **run_all_analyses.m** calls all other scripts and will produce tables and figures which were used in this paper.

 In the main analysis, we looked at onsets based on the Lausanne-120 parcellation scheme, this code can be easily adapted to produce results using channel-wise onsets or the Lausane-250 parcellation scheme.